 Hence, this is where virtual reality teaching could help you.
 If provided with the right training, it can change the entire landscape for instructors.
 By using virtual reality in education, you can plan your curriculum according to the specific needs of your students.

-Here are seven ways VR education can benefit teaching:
+Here are seven ways virtual reality in education and training can benefit teaching:

 - Do your students get distracted easily?
 Try combining virtual reality and education.
 It will help make your lectures engaging and interactive.